sanyamagarwal7/sanyamagarwal7.github.io/_pages/about.md

----
-ACKNOWLEDGEMENT
-permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 I'm a PhD student in Computer Science at Saarland University advised by Prof. Markus Bl\"aser.
 Previously I completed my Masters in computer science at CMI, advised by Prof. Nitin Saxena.
 Long before that, I obtained a B.Tech in Mechanical Engineering from IIT Delhi.
 My research interests lie in exploring the computational aspects in Algebra.

 A data-driven personal website